-- The role, nature and value of the sponsorship package.
-The supply and service of alcohol as a main element of a sponsorship package in generally inconsistent with this policy, however an assessment of the role and purpose for the supply of alcohol will need to demonstrate alignment with the event setting. - Should the event be an open access (ie. all ages), the service of alcohol must not compromise access to the event. - The values of the sponsor must align with the values of Council as outlined in Council's Community Plan and requirements of Council policies as applicable.
+- 4.3.1 The role, nature and value of the sponsorship package.
+The supply and service of alcohol as a main element of a sponsorship package is generally inconsistent with this policy, however an assessment of the role and purpose for the supply of alcohol will need to demonstrate alignment with the event setting. - 4.3.2 Should the event be an open access (ie. all ages), the service of alcohol must not compromise access to the event. - 4.3.3 The values of the sponsor must align with the values of Council as outlined in Council's Community Plan and requirements of Council policies as applicable.